vivignutz/berlin_bestbeers/README.md

 ### Acknowledgements

   - To my partner Conny for her patience and love, when I was under stress.
-To my mentor at Code Institute, Brian Macharia, to teach me some things in cases wchich I really did not understood.
+To my mentor at Code Institute, Brian Macharia, to teach me some things in cases wchich I really did not understand.
 To Freddie Dermesonoglou to help me to understand how Django's Model works and to all tutors at cI who were there in my desparate moments.
 I won't never forget!